yuhasem/poc_utils/tas/notes.md

 0x080FA1E0  MOV r0, #0xD
      ; r0 = 13 if r0 % 2 == 0 else 12
 0x080FA1E2  BL 0x080EB74C
-0x080FA1E6  LDR r2, [0x080FA234] (=0x00002DDA)
-0x080FA1E8  ADD r1, r5, r2
+    ; This sets r0 to a vlue where 7 bits are the passed in value and 9 bits are a random number ; between 0 and a size indexed by the passed in value 0x080FA1E6  LDR r2, [0x080FA234] (=0x00002DDA) 0x080FA1E8  ADD r1, r5, r2
      ; r1 = 0x0202850E + index
 		 ; assuming r5 is unchanged
 0x080FA1EA  STRH r0, [r1, #0x0]  ; *r1 = r0
-0x080FA1EC  BL 0x08040EA4
+    ; r0 is index + random size, stored into memory here 0x080FA1EC  BL 0x08040EA4
      ; This likely sets r0 to a new value
 0x080FA1F0  ADD r3, r4, r7